Palawan resorts and dives

-About two hours away from Dive Link, en route by banca to El Nido, is its sister Palawan eco resort, Coral Bay Resort, with a handful of fan-cooled cottages (with balconies), a dining pavilion and a number of well-placed hammocks.
+About two hours away from Dive Link, en route by banca to El Nido, is another Palawan eco resort, Coral Bay Beach and Dive Resort, with a handful of fan-cooled cottages (with balconies), a dining pavilion and a number of well-placed hammocks.
 Adds Bruce Curran, “It is an impressive sight from the sea, lying as it does in a protected island within a mini-archipelago.”
 The resort likes things low key and small.
 As it says, here you “listen to ocean music and monkeys yelling”.
 Activities include bird-watching (there are over 60 species on the island), enjoying primate antics, photographing anteaters, diving, spotting sharks, dugongs (sea cows), dolphins, and dragging your screaming mother-in-law on a terminal hike to the lair of a king cobra or giant lizard.
 There is decent snorkelling within the reef and wreck dives in the vicinity to marvel at sunken coral-clad Japanese ships like the forlorn Olympia Maru, Nanshin Maru and Kyokuzan Maru.

 On the north coast of Busuanga is a retreat regarded among the best Palawan resorts.
 Club Paradise more than lives up to its name, with an arsenal of sport and leisure options.
 Beachside and hillside cottages are of high standard, and with air-conditioning.
 This self-contained island offers nature lovers a 20-minute walk to Eagle’s Lookout, and a wildlife information centre.
 There are two good swimming beaches and a house reef for snorkelling or diving.
 Wreck dives are nearby.
 The ambience at the resort is relaxed, and prices cover full board.

-Club Paradise/ photo: hotel
+Club Paradise cabana/ photo: hotel

 Calauit Game Park and wildlife